gramjos/GetGitHubRepoNames/README.md

 ```
 ### Epoch 3 - Still under Construction...
 #### Further Regex Experiments with Perl
-Given HTML structure, *most likely* any match with this pattern will occur within an achor tag.
+Given HTML structure, *most likely* any match with this pattern will occur within an anchor tag.

 ```html
 <a>  </a>
 ```

-The greater than (>) is explicitly matched for and the capture begins.
-Before the first and only capture groups starts consuming characters, the negated character class `[^>]*` and greedy modifier will consumer everything that is not a greater than sign.   <br>
+Regarding the Perl regex below, the greater than sign (>) is explicitly matched for and then capturing begins.
+Before the first capture groups starts consuming characters, the negated character class `[^>]` and it's greedy modifier `*` will consumer everything that is not a greater than sign.   <br>